 The prequel story traces the origins of the centuries-old blood feud between the aristocratic vampires and their onetime slaves, the Lycans.
 In the Dark Ages, a young Lycan named Lucian emerges as a powerful leader who rallies the werewolves to rise up against Viktor, the cruel vampire king who has enslaved them.
 Lucian is joined by his secret lover, Sonja, in his battle against the Vampire army and his struggle for Lycan freedom.Written by

-While filming this movie, Michael Sheen was asked by Ron Howard if he could record a quick moment of dialog for Frost/Nixon.
-Sheen, covered in fake blood from the days filming, went to his trailer and recorded the dialog, he asked someone to take a picture of him doing it and sent it to Ron Howard, who had it framed and displayed.
+While filming this movie, Michael Sheen was asked by Ron Howard if he could record a quick moment of dialogue for Frost/Nixon (2008).
+Sheen, covered in fake blood from the days filming, went to his trailer and recorded the dialogue.
+He asked someone to take a picture of him doing it and sent it to Ron Howard, who had it framed and displayed.
 See more »

 See more »

 17 of 21 people found this review helpful.

 Was this review helpful to you?